 State-of-the-Art Cardiac Imaging

 Ever since the first cardiac MRI (CMR) was performed in the Sarawak General Hospital in February 2004, this modality has slowly but steadily gained ground.
-Our current workhorse scanner, the Philips Achieva 1.5T, commissioned in 2012, averages about 600 in caseload annually.
+Our previous workhorse scanner, the Philips Achieva 1.5T, commissioned in 2012, averaged about 600 in caseload annually.
+It was retired in September 2020 and replaced by Philips Ingenia 1.5T Evolution.
 The most common indications are cardiomyopathy and viability assessment.
-Since 2017, we have been running 2-weekly sessions at the Sarawak General Hospital, utilising the new Siemens Magnetom Aera 1.5T.

 We have conducted many CMR workshops, and had the privilege of having some big names in the field - the likes of Stephen Harden, Eike Nagel and Valentina Puntmann - contributing as faculty.

-We are currently also involved in the national CMR registry, our center being the inaugural site.
-With a SCMR Level 3 cardiologist at the helm, the CMR service will continue to flourish
+We were also involved in the national CMR registry, our center being the inaugural site.